Friday, January 16, 2026

 I was hoping for more raspberry.

-We turn on every noise‑hiding device we can find and settle in for the weekend.
+That’s how our weekends go now: we turn on every noise‑hiding device we can find and settle in.

 I’ve spent all night reading that book Heron bought me for Christmas.